aburkland/project_2_api/README.md

 I began by reviewing the project requirements and project documentation.
 I then created my wireframes and user stories to help guide me in my project schedule.
-I started by setting up my API, using curl scripts to test.
+I started by setting up my API with Rails, scaffolding my Memories resource, using curl scripts to test my endpoints.
+My resource controller is inheriting from the ProtectedController.
 I then moved on to developing my front-end, testing along the way in order to identify bugs and incrementally update code to address the errors.

 ## Technologies Used
 - Javascript